Bangers and Mash Bread Recipe

 Forgotten until I found myself married to a British man who loves to eat Bangers and Mash.
 Every time he requests this dish I laugh inside and think about that class and about a pile of mashed potatoes with no sausages in sight.
 Just a long-haired teenaged boy wearing a leather jacket and tight jeans perched on the side of the plate and smoking a cigarette.

 And then I go fry up some sausages.
-And then I eat them because, whatever you call them, sausages taste good!

 - 4-6 cups of all-purpose flour, divided

 - 2 tsp salt